ronzeidman/rebirthdbts/README.md

 # STATUS:

 - Fully working typescript driver!
-- Rebuilt from scrach using the latest ES/TS features for readability and maintainability
+- Rebuilt from scratch using the latest ES/TS features for readability and maintainability
 - Drop-in replacement for rethinkdbdash with only some minor changes

 # CHANGES FROM RETHINKDBDASH